gmirsky/zth-k8s-postgresql/README.md

 Now that all the secrets are in place we will now deploy a PostgreSQL clusters in the `dev` namespace.

 The cluster will have a master and two replicas.
-One replica is for read-only transactions and the other replica is used by the continuous backup facilites.
+One replica is for read-only transactions and the other replica is used by the continuous backup facilities.

 ### Deploy cluster for namespace dev